Athletic Training Mission, Goals, & Objectives

 Liberty University Mission Statement

 To develop Christ-centered men and women with the values, knowledge, and skills essential for impacting tomorrow’s world.
-With a unique heritage and an ever-expanding influence, Liberty remains steadfast in its commitment of Training Champions for Christ.
+With a unique heritage and an ever-expanding influence, Liberty remains steadfast in its commitment to Training Champions for Christ.

 School of Health Sciences Mission Statement